 A retropharyngeal abscess is a serious infection deep in the neck, generally located in the area behind the throat.
 In children, it usually starts in the lymph nodes in the throat.

 A retropharyngeal abscess is rare.
 It typically occurs in children under age eight, though it can also affect older children and adults.

 This infection may come on quickly, and can lead to serious complications.
 In severe instances, a retropharyngeal abscess can lead to death.

 This is an unusual infection that can be difficult to diagnose.

-The signs and symptoms of retropharyngeal abscess are:
+The symptoms of retropharyngeal abscess include:

-- difficulty breathing
+- difficulty or noisy breathing